- Web Designer/Developer

 The Scottish Advanced Highers requirement for this course is BCC.
 All subject areas considered.

 Overall International Baccalaureate Diploma requirement for this course is a minimum of 27 points to include 13 at Higher Level.
 Specific grades and Higher Level subjects may be required.
-Grade 4 in English Language also required in overall profile.
+Grade 5 in Mathematics and Grade 4 in English Language also required in overall profile.

 Access to Higher Education (HE)